Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks: Acknowledgements

 \section{Acknowledgements}

 L.C., A.M. and S.S. are supported in part by NSF Grants 2127697, 2019844, 2107037, and 2112471, ARO Grant W911NF2110226, ONR Grant N00014-19-1-2566, the Machine Learning Lab (MLL) at UT Austin, and the Wireless Networking and Communications Group (WNCG) Industrial Affiliates Program.
-M.S. is supported by the Packard Fellowship in Science and Engineering, a Sloan Research Fellowship in Mathematics, an NSF-CAREER under award 1846369, DARPA FastNICS programs, and NSF-CIF awards 1813877and 2008443.
+M.S. is supported by an NIH Director's new innovator award \#1DP2LM014564-01, a Packard Fellowship in Science and Engineering, a Sloan Research Fellowship in Mathematics, an NSF-CAREER under award \#1846369, DARPA FastNICS program, and NSF-CIF award \#2008443.
 H.H. is supported by the NSF Institute for CORE Emerging Methods in Data Science (EnCORE) as well as The Institute for Learning-enabled Optimization at Scale (TILOS).